tgieruc/Representation-of-Women-in-Movies/docs/index.md

 {% include impact_score.html %}

-We can see that the top 10 actors, writers and directors are all male, which is a leads to the following question: *where are the women?*
+We can see that the top 10 actors, writers and directors are all male, which leads to the following question: *where are the women?*

 # Where are the Women?